Dale Earnhardt Jr.’s Former Sponsor To End Deal With His Old NASCAR Team

 Alex Bowman’s No. 88 Hendrick Motorsports Chevrolet will have a new majority sponsor for the 2020 season.

-Nationwide Insurance, which joined forces with the No. 88 with Dale Earnhardt Jr. in 2015 and remained with the team after the fan favorite retired from the sport in 2017, informed Hendrick that it will not be returning for next season.
+Nationwide Insurance, which joined forces with the No. 88 car with Dale Earnhardt Jr. in 2015 and remained with the team after the fan favorite retired from the sport in 2017, informed Hendrick that it will not be returning for next season.

 Nationwide will finish out the 2019 season, which has been a breakout of sorts for Bowman, posting three straight top-3 finishes from April 28 to May 11, and will continue its personal relationship with Earnhardt Jr.